LoginRadius/docs/content/guide/mfa/index.md

    - **Optional**: Consumers will have the ability to enable or disable Two Factor Authentication on login.

-   - **Required**: Consumers will be required to authenticate themself using the enabled 2FA option in addition to the initial authentication for login.
+   - **Required**: Consumers will be required to authenticate themselves using the enabled 2FA option in addition to the initial authentication for login.

 ## Step 3: Configure 2FA Templates